Our Vision Statement

 - Preparing our pupils for entry into the wider community by building close relationships with parents, the church and the parish, industry and other schools

 Values and Beliefs

 We are an inclusive school where pupils, parents, staff, governors, the local authority and local services work in partnership to meet the needs of the community.
-We celebrate the positive contribution made by different social, ethnic and linguistic groups.
+We celebrate the positive contribution made by different faith, social, ethnic and linguistic groups.

 We believe that members of our community should:-